xfce-mirror/tumbler/README.md

 Tumbler is a D-Bus service for applications to request thumbnails for various URI schemes and MIME types.
-It provides plugin interfaces for extending the URI schemes and MIME types for which thumbnails can be generated as well as for replacing the storage backend that is used to store the thumbnails on disk.
+It is an implementations of the thumbnail management D-Bud specification as described [here](https://wiki.gnome.org/DraftSpecs/ThumbnailerSpec) Tumbler provides plugin interfaces for extending the URI schemes and MIME types for which thumbnails can be generated as well as for replacing the storage backend that is used to store the thumbnails on disk.

 ----